Dekperah/alx-system_engineering-devops/0x01-shell_permissions/README.md

 16-if_only - Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.
 The file hello will be in the working directory

 100-Star_Wars - Write a script that will play the StarWars IV episode in the terminal.

-101-man_holberton - Create a man that looks exactly like this one and passes all checks.